 As with any chronic illness, depression and anxiety often go hand in hand.
 People suffering from chronic illness do not get a break from it, and they often struggle to try to do a task or to be able to breathe, as in COPD.
 In later stages, this is seen more often.
 Panic attacks happen as well.
 The medications too can cause depression.

 This might be seen early on as confusion.
 Causes are lack of O2 (oxygen) and high CO2 (carbon dioxide).
 This might also be caused by damaged blood vessels in the brain.

 COPDers have asked me if their COPD caused their diabetes, and others have asked if diabetes caused their COPD.
 Higher dosages of corticosteroids can increase the blood sugar levels in the body and that increase in blood sugar can cause diabetes.
 Undiagnosed and/or uncontrolled diabetes can reduce lung function.
 Both chronic illnesses must be treated.

 People with GERD/reflux often have acid coming from their stomachs, which affects their COPD.
-This acid can cause coughing, belching and chest pain, which comes from this heartburn, called GERD.
-This can make it more difficult to feel like a person can get air and to breathe.
+This acid can cause coughing, belching, and chest pain, which comes from this heartburn, called GERD.
+This can make it more difficult to feel like a person can get air and breathe.

 Cigarettes are the primary cause of COPD, as well as lung cancer.
 Often it seems that chronic inflammation of the lung is first diagnosed, then diagnosis of COPD or of cancer is made.
 It makes sense then, that the chronic condition of lung cancer is a comorbidity of COPD.